At Lace Hill Academy, we follow the Oxford Diocese scheme of work for Religious Education.

 Religious Education is not just taught in discrete lessons.
 The children’s knowledge and understanding is enriched through a planned programme of cultural and religious assemblies, where they are exposed to the beliefs and traditions of other cultures in the community.
 It is also supported by our PHSE programme which further promotes the children’s spiritual, moral, social and cultural development.

-If you would like to find out more about the Bucks Agreed Syllabus for Religious Education, please click on the link below.
+If you would like to find out more about the Oxford Diocese scheme for Religious Education, please click on the link below.